TypeStrong/typedoc-site/guides/options.md

 $ typedoc --help
 ```

 Print all available options, along with a short description.
+Also prints a list of supported highlighting languages.

 ### version